 * 1 1/4 yards of 1-in wide webbing for straps

 * 1/2 to 1 yard of different ribbons and trims

 * 2 d-rings or rectangular rings that will accommodate your straps (at least the size of the webbing or slightly larger).
 I used 1in rings.

 * Dritz WashAway Wonder Tape (from my Amazon affiliate).

 * Sewing machine and regular sewing supplies, including a zipper foot and an iron

 How to sew a crossbody purse with a zipper

 Cutting and fusing Instructions

-First, decide how wide your bag will be, and cut the width of the main outer fabric to 3/4in wider than your finished design, and the height by an inch or so less than twice the finished height.
+First, decide how wide your bag will be, and cut the width of the main outer fabric to 3/4in wider than your finished design, and the height by an inch or so less than twice the finished height (because the fabric will be folded in half to create the bottom of the bag).
 This doesn’t have to be exact, since it’s a bag and not clothing.
 So, if you want you bag to be 7in wide by 10in tall, cut your main fabric to 7 3/4in wide by 19in tall.